wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 #### Inbound connection configurations (`spec.inbound`)

 In the `spec.inbound` configuration section, you can specify endpoints to set up inbound connections.
-To specify endpoits, you can follow the existing endpoints schema structure.
+To specify endpoints, you can follow the existing endpoints schema structure.
 For details on the endpoints schema structure, see the [endpoints schema documentation](#learn-the-endpointsyaml-file).

 #### Outbound connection configurations (`spec.outbound`)